 New Wine Meetings

-Join us every Sunday at 10:30am at the Mill Creek Community Center (2020 R St.) for an enlightening, challenging, and generally wholesome experience!
+Join us every Sunday at 5 pm for an enlightening, challenging, and generally wholesome experience!
 Led by Pastor Chris Ferguson, the Sunday Sermon follows a series that Pastor Chris selects in January, and that will continue throughout the year.
 Deftly weaving scripture, life, culture and more together, it is a time you will not want to miss.
-The series for 2020 is “Deeper”, focusing on going deeper with God.

 Every Monday and Friday we host a 12 Step support group for those struggling with various life controlling problems.
 This is ministry is vital to one of our core values “Love God/People” we believe that God has called us to reach out, support and be involved in the recovery of those in bondage—Restore is one of our ways of doing this, because it is a place to deal with issues that cause bondage, receive support and find freedom.